casperjs/casperjs/docs/installation.rst

    .. deprecated:: 1.1

    The `Ruby <http://ruby-lang.org/>`_ version of the ``casperjs`` executable also available in the ``rubybin/`` directory has been deprecated as of 1.1-beta, and is not compatible with SlimerJS_.

+   The batch version of the ``casperjs`` executable also available in the ``batchbin/`` directory has been deprecated as of 1.1-beta, and is not compatible with SlimerJS_.

 .. index:: Homebrew